Can you save yourself, or do you need to be saved spirituality in order to get help?

 Is God the only one who can save me?

 Do you want to be saved from the battles you’re facing?
-And do you feel trapped thinking the only way you can find help is by joining some spiritual lifestyle which takes what you like doing as bad?
-If I become spiritual do I lose my identity… because losing my identity doesn’t sound fair, right!
+And do you feel trapped thinking the only way you can find help is by joining some spiritual lifestyle which deems what you like doing as bad?
+If I become spiritual do I lose my identity?
+Because losing my identity doesn’t sound fair, Right?

 A lot of people need help.
 They look for it and they have researched a lot of resources where they can find help.
-When they conduct research, people tend to weigh the pros and cons.
-They ask themselves, if I choose to find help under this category, what will I have to give up in order to be saved?
-They realize that help is available, and it may save their life, but it’s the giving up something part which is hard.
+When you do your research, people tend to weigh the pros and cons.
+They ask themselves, If I choose to find help this way what will I have to give up in order to be saved?
+A person will realize that help is available, but it’s the giving up something part which stops them.

 Why redemption is Self-help

 There’s a spirit inside of you which works because of God.
 It lies idle — functioning — but idle waiting for the day you notice it.
-When you realize that it is there it will make itself available and it will provide four things in your life:
+When you realize that it’s there, it makes itself available to you, and it provides four essential elements:

 1. Hope,